 Harper College Graduation and East Campus Landscape Architecture Project

-Eriksson Engineering Associates, Ltd. (EEA) began working with Harper Community College on the development of a 2010 Campus Master Plan to guide future projects.
+Eriksson Engineering Associates, Ltd. (EEA) began working with Harper College on the development of a 2010 Campus Master Plan to guide future projects.

 In 2013, the college hired EEA as a prime consultant for a two-phase Graduation and East Campus Landscape Architecture project.